Skip to main content

 How long will my appointment take?

-Not everyone needs to be seen in clinic.
-Depending on your procedure, you may not need to be seen or some pre-assessments can be held over the telephone, but this will be decided by your consultant.
+Not all patients need to be seen in a pre-operative assessment clinic.
+Depending on your procedure, some patients may not require a formal pre-operative assessment, whereas some patients can have a pre-operative assessment over the telephone.
+This will be decided by your consultant.

-• Prescriptions and any over the counter medicines or supplements you use
+• Prescriptions and any over the counter medicines or supplements you take

 • Information regarding: